Hannah, 28, a stay-at-home mum from Belvedere, Kent, shares their story.

-"My bouncy baby boy Michael was born on the 10th of October 2016, weighing in at a very healthy 8lbs 15oz.
+"My bouncy baby boy Michael was born on 10 October 2016, weighing in at a very healthy 8lbs 15oz.
 I had the perfect birth and he was wonderful.
 I brought him home and he met his big sister who was two at the time.
-On the 14th of October, in the evening I had him on my lap and thought he felt a bit warm, so I took off his baby grow and left him in his vest while I breastfed him."
+On the 14th of October, in the evening I had him on my lap and thought he felt a bit warm, so I took off his baby grow and left him in his vest while I breastfed him.

 The doctor picked him up off the hospital bed and told me to follow him to the neo-natal ward.
 As we were walking he told me that Michael would have to have a lumbar puncture as he suspected meningitis.